Skip to content ↓

 Sustainability

-As a school we are committed to empowering students to be advocates of change for a more sustainable world.
+As a school we are committed to empowering pupils to be advocates of change for a more sustainable world.
 Students are provided with opportunities to make positive environmental decisions and are educated in climate change and sustainability.

 Opportunities